The Geometry, Branes and Applications of Exceptional Field Theory: Features of Exceptional Field Theory

 \subsubsection{Gauged ExFT}

 The generalised Scherk-Schwarz ansatz in ExFT assumes a factorisation of the fields generalising \refeqn{ssg} in an $\Edd$ covariant way \cite{Berman:2012uy,Aldazabal:2013mya,Musaev:2013rq,Hohm:2014qga,Ciceri:2016dmd}.
-This means we introduce an $\Edd$ valued twist matrix $U^A{}_M(Y)$, of unit determinant, its inverse $U^M{}_A(Y)$, and also a a function $\rho(Y)$ of weight $\omega$ under generalised diffeomorphisms.
+This means we introduce an $\Edd$ valued twist matrix $U^A{}_M(Y)$, of unit determinant, its inverse $U^M{}_A(Y)$, and also a function $\rho(Y)$ of weight $\omega$ under generalised diffeomorphisms.
 These are functions of the extended coordinates only.
 Then the factorisation ansatz for the ExFT fields, taking into account their $\Edd$ representations and generalised diffeomorphism weights, is: \be

 \ee plus the obvious extensions to the higher rank tensor hierarchy fields.\footnote{Observe that we do not introduce $p$-form twists for the latter, with a view to preserving Lorentz invariance in reductions to an $n$-dimensional theory: in principle we can incorporate such twists by moving to a bigger ExFT and sticking with the ansatz \refeqn{SSExFT}.} Now $M,N,\dots$ label the usual $R_1$ representation of ExFT while $A,B,\dots$ label the $R_1$ representation of the descendant ``gauged'' ExFT which will result from imposing the generalised Scherk-Schwarz conditions below.
-Mathematically, we are now dealing with a

 The symmetry parameters are factorised similarly, in particular for generalised diffeomorphisms we have \be \Lambda^M (x,Y) = \rho^{-1}(Y) U^M{}_A (Y) \bar\Lambda^A(x,Y)\,. \ee The structure of ExFT implies that $U^A{}_M$ and $\rho^{-1}$ only appear in the symmetry transformations and dynamics in specific combinations.
 We can call these combinations ``generalised fluxes''.
 They can be defined geometrically using the generalised Lie derivative.
 Let $\tilde U^M{}_A \equiv \rho^{-1} U^M{}_A$, which has weight $-\omega$ and so can be used to take generalised Lie derivatives.
 We define \be \mathcal{L}_{\tilde U_A} \rho^{-1} \equiv \theta_A \rho^{-1} \,, \ee which gives the so-called ``trombone'' gauging \be \theta_A \equiv\frac{1}{n-2} \rho^{-1} \left( (n-1) U^N{}_A \partial_N \ln \rho^{-1} + \partial_N U^N{}_A \right) \,. \ee The twist matrices themselves form an algebra under generalised Lie derivatives: \be \mathcal{L}_{ \tilde U_A } \tilde U^M{}_B \equiv - \tau_{AB}{}^C \tilde U^M{}_C \,, \ee with \be \tau_{AB}{}^C = \Theta_{AB}{}^C + \frac{n-2}{n-1} \left( 2 \delta^C_{[A} \theta_{B]} - Y^{CD}{}_{AB} \theta_D \right) \,, \ee in which we define $\Theta_{AB}{}^C$ given by \be